 Constellation is currently the largest owner of our common shares, owning approximately 43% of our outstanding common shares as of January 31, 2002 and the sole outstanding Series A Preferred Share.
-Constellation has advised us that it intends to sell all of its common shares, including an additional common share to be received upon the conversion of the Series A Preferred Share, in this offering.
-This sale, if completed, would result in the ownership of our common shares becoming substantially more widespread than prior to this offering.
+Constellation will sell all of its common shares, including an additional common share to be received upon the conversion of the Series A Preferred Share, in this offering.
+This sale, if completed, would result in the ownership of our common shares becoming more widespread than prior to this offering.